CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

-These steps might be deleted:
-'ollama run mistral'
-'ollama run llava'

-Mixtral is the AI
-Mistral is a fork of the AI
-nothing from ollama is internet compatible
-(Note for self:I'm not sure about those two line, this installs them manually via CLI - Powershell, but can I skip this step and go directly for the docker destop and the cmds..)

 ## Comprehensive Guide to Installing WSL, Ollama, and Using Docker with Enhanced Hardware Advisory

 To ensure a seamless experience in setting up WSL, deploying Docker, and utilizing Ollama for AI-driven image generation and analysis, it's essential to operate on a powerful PC.
 Adequate system resources are crucial for the smooth operation and optimal performance of these tasks.
 We advise users to confirm their systems are well-equipped to handle these processes efficiently before proceeding with the following steps.